 Take a moment to think of the people whose very persona loudly screams this.

-The Calculator also needs to hide their true nature, the monster.
+The Calculator also needs to hide their true nature (the monster).
 Even if they are actually quite capable at many things, they don’t want you to know what they aren’t good at, so they’ll conceal their deficits too.
 They too will try to convince you that they are the Gods’ Gift to Earth.
-Their FIGJAM persona is a bit more subtle, but just as much a character.
+Their FIGJAM persona is a bit more subtle, but just as much a part of the character.

 Part of the FIGJAM persona is to know everything and never be wrong.
 Even when you show them evidence that what they said was wrong, they’ll either say they never said that, downplay how wrong they were, or claim the evidence is bogus.
 There are some